top of page

 your nervous system made adaptations.

-And this is why Emotional Recalibration becomes the turning point.
+And this is why inner child healing becomes the turning point.

 It doesn’t shame the behaviour.